• Skip to primary navigation

 • Add a small sprig of fresh dill to each, and add 2 or 3 capers on each egg half.

-• Sprinkle some chopped onion on top to garnish.
+• Sprinkle some finely chopped red onion on top to garnish.

 • Lightly pepper the eggs if desired.